Travel.State.Gov > International Travel > Learn About Your Destination > Republic of the Congo International Travel Information

 o People who work or are active outdoors

 The U.S. Embassy maintains a list of doctors and hospitals here.
 We do not endorse or recommend any specific medical provider or clinic.

 The following diseases are prevalent:

 Road Conditions and Safety: Fatal accident rates are rising in areas with new highways, attributed to excessive speed, erratic driving habits, and lack of safety standards.
 Several highways have been completed, connecting the southern port city of Pointe-Noire to Brazzaville and to the northern town of Ouesso on the border with Cameroon and west to neighboring Gabon.
-However, most roads are dirt tracks and require an off-road vehicle; during the rainy season, September-December and February-May, they become impassable.
+However, most roads are in a poor state of repair or are dirt tracks and require an off-road vehicle; during the rainy season, September-December and February-May, they become impassable.
 Other hazards include pedestrians, cyclists, wheelchairs, and animals.

 Service stations and fuel are scarce in rural areas.
 Professional roadside assistance is not available.

 Traffic Laws: A valid U.S. state or international driver’s license is required.
 Use of cell phones while driving is prohibited.

 Accidents: Remain inside the vehicle and call for police.
 If a hostile mob forms, leave the scene and proceed directly to the nearest police station or gendarmerie to report the incident.
 Do not stop at the scene of an accident or at intersections where people have gathered.